junxit/us-congress-bills-111/metadata.md

 - 2009-10-01 — Introduced in Senate
 - 2009-10-01 — Passed/agreed to in Senate: Submitted in the Senate, considered, and agreed to without amendment and with a preamble by Unanimous Consent.(consideration: CR S10076; text as passed Senate: CR S10076; text of measure as introduced: CR S10068-10069)
 - 2009-10-01 — Submitted in the Senate, considered, and agreed to without amendment and with a preamble by Unanimous Consent. (consideration: CR S10076; text as passed Senate: CR S10076; text of measure as introduced: CR S10068-10069)
+- 2009-10-05 — Message on Senate action sent to the House.
+- 2009-10-06 — Considered by unanimous consent. (consideration: CR H10486-10487)
+- 2009-10-06 — Held at the desk.
+- 2009-10-06 — Motion to reconsider laid on the table Agreed to without objection.
+- 2009-10-06 — Mrs. Davis (CA) asked unanimous consent to take from the Speaker's table and consider.
+- 2009-10-06 — On agreeing to the resolution Agreed to without objection. (text: CR H10486-10487)
+- 2009-10-06 — Passed/agreed to in House: On agreeing to the resolution Agreed to without objection.(text: CR H10486-10487)
+- 2009-10-06 — Received in the House.